EvanNotFound/hexo-theme-redefine/README.md

 Feel free to **pull request** and **send issues**.

-If you have any questions, please send a email to [contact@evanluo.top](mailto:contact@evanluo.top).
+If you have any questions, please send an email to [contact@evanluo.top](mailto:contact@evanluo.top).
 I will reply in time.